neolovepineapple/GSoC_iregnetonCRAN/Medium_Test.md

     ##  3rd Qu.:0   3rd Qu.:0   3rd Qu.:0
     ##  Max.   :0   Max.   :0   Max.   :0

 We can see that some variables have zero variance.
-Delete them!
+No need to include them in the test.

 ``` r
 select.col <- apply(X,2,function(x){